FRINXrepo/docs-public/_posts/2017-07-12-cli-service-module-devguide.md

 ### Mounting and managing IOS devices from an application

-It is also possible to manage an IOS device in a similar fashion from within an OpenDaylight application.
+Besides mounting using Postman collections of RESTCONF calls (see the [user guide][8]) it is also possible to manage an IOS device in a similar fashion from within an OpenDaylight application.
 It is however necessary to acquire an appropriate mountpoint instance from MD-SAL's mountpoint service.

 To do so, first make sure to generate an appropriate Opendaylight application using the archetype.